hholzgra/maposmatic-vagrant/README.md

 # maposmatic-vagrant

-Performs a full MapOsMatic installation in an Ubuntu "Bionic" 18.04LTS VM using Vagrant and shell provisioning
+Performs a full MapOsMatic installation in an Ubuntu "Jammy" 22.04LTS VM using Vagrant and shell provisioning

+WARNING: currently not fully working due to libmapnik3.1 not being built against the Proj library in "Jammy" due to version incompatibilities :(

 ## Table of contents